Regional Paytech Guides

 Merchants accepting payments in Estonia typically receive their funds settled in the local currency, the Euro (EUR), which is Estonia's official and only currency for domestic transactions.
 Payment Service Providers (PSPs) operating in Estonia predominantly settle merch...

-Merchants accepting payments in Iceland typically receive their payouts in the local currency, the Icelandic króna (ISK).
-Most Icelandic PSPs (Payment Service Providers) settle transactions directly in ISK due to local regulations and the limited use of foreign currenci...
+Merchants accepting payments in Hong Kong typically receive their payouts in the local currency, the Hong Kong Dollar (HKD).
+Most Payment Service Providers (PSPs) operating in Hong Kong settle transactions in HKD by default, reflecting the currency of customer payments...

 Regional Paytech Guides: Understand Payments Market by Market